Wagner Moura: Early life

 Wagner Moura was born in Salvador and raised in Rodelas, 540 km from the capital.
-His father was in the military so the family, still consisting of his mother and his younger sister Lediane (who works as a pediatrician), became used to moving around.
+His father was in the military so the family, including his mother and his younger sister Lediane (who now works as a pediatrician), became used to moving around.
 His relationship with acting started thanks to a schoolmate who had a passion for the arts.
-His colleague did theater, and Moura wanted to follow the same steps to try to find a class where he would fit in.

-He became best friends with Emmy nominee actor Lázaro Ramos during their teenage years in Bahia.
-Ramos reported that his friend was a great supporter of his career since youth.
+He became best friends with Emmy-nominated actor Lázaro Ramos during their teenage years in Bahia.
+Ramos reported that his friend was a great supporter of his career since their youth.